euctrl-pru/website/prcq/index.md

 which corresponds to 1069 additional flights per day.
 At the same time, average daily en-route service units (SU) grew by 6.5% between January and June 2017, compared to the same period in 2016.

-As was the case in 2016 and in Q1 2017, the Pan-European low cost traffic segment remained the main driver of the observed traffic growth.
+Pan-European traffic and the traffic from and to Europe showed substantial growth in the first nine months of 2017.
+The main driver of the observed traffic growth remained the low cost traffic segment, followed by traditional scheduled traffic.

-With the exception of Avinor (Norway), all [Air Navigation Service Providers (ANSPs)][ansp]  reported a traffic increase in the first half of 2017.
-In absolute terms, DSNA (France), ENAIRE (Spain), NATS (UK), DFS (Germany), and Maastricht Upper Area Control Centre (MUAC) reported the highest traffic growth in the first half of 2017.
+With the exception of Avinor (Norway), all [Air Navigation Service Providers (ANSPs)][ansp]  reported a traffic increase in the first nine months of 2017.
+In absolute terms, DSNA (France), ENAIRE (Spain), DFS (Germany), NATS (UK), and Maastricht Upper Area Control Centre (MUAC) reported the highest traffic growth between January and September 2017.

 ### {% img prcq-safety.png magick:resize:50x50 alt:'Safety' class:'leadimg' %} [Safety][safety]